Neapolitan chord: Harmonic function

 In tonal harmony, the function of the Neapolitan chord is to prepare the dominant, substituting for the IV or ii (particularly ii6) chord.
-For example, it often precedes an authentic cadence, where it functions as a subdominant (IV).
+For example, it often precedes an authentic cadence, where it functions as a type of subdominant (IV).
 In such circumstances, the Neapolitan sixth is a chromatic alteration of the subdominant, and it has an immediately recognizable and poignant sound.